zxmvd/simple-react-todo/README.md

 ## The Task

-You should see three failing tests, your job is the following:

 1. Get those tests passing by implementing features described below
 2. Improve any code you think could use some love
-3. GIT commit each step
-4. Stop after 30 minutes

-Remember, we'd much rather see an incomplete response than nothing at all.
-Wherever you get to in the time limit, commit and push it.

-Good luck!

 ## Feature One